hphelion/documentation/community/community.install.baremetal.md

 * 1 undercloud
 * 3 overcloud controllers
-* 2 overcloud swift nodes
+* 2 overcloud Swift nodes
 * At least 1 overcloud compute node

 It is important to read through this page before starting your installation.